Types of Indices Moving Averages

 Smoothed Moving Average

-Indices SMMA Indicator is calculated by applying a smoothing factor of N, the smoothing factor is composed of N smoothing for N stock indices price periods.
+Indices SMMA Indicator is calculated by applying a smoothing factor of N, the smoothing factor is composed of N smoothing for N stock price periods.

 SMA, LWMA, EMA - Types of Indices Moving Averages - SMA, EMA and LWMA